hpc-unibe-ch/pocket-ubelix2/README.md

 ### Recommended order of Puppet runs

-Puppet agent should be run in the following order to have a proper UBELIX setup locally on the laptop:
+First setup the puppetmaster using `setup_puppetmaster.sh` adnn follow the other setup tasks requested at the end of the script, e.g. eyaml keys palcement, bitbucket key placement, g10k run.

-1. puppetmaster   (only once as it MUST fail due to DNS missing)
+Then run Puppet **agents** on the hosts.
+These should be run in the following order to have a proper UBELIX setup
-1. service01      (run twice)
+locally:

-1. puppetmaster   (fixes puppetmaster)
+1. service01      (takes some time due to ISO download on first run - runt twice due to ordering issues))
 1. puppetdb       (installs puppetdb)
-1. puppetmaster   (connects to puppetdb)
+1. puppetmaster   (connects to puppetdb and finishes puppemaster)
 1. gridamdin01    (install the jumphost to ssh into the other machines!)
 1. Any host you wish but think about dependencies in UBELIX!
 Examples:
     - nfs01 before any of lrms01/submit/compute nodes as they mount an nfs share)